 In cooler months, they move lower down the slopes to areas with warmer temperatures.
 Hollow trees and rock crevices are both favored as temporary resting spots.

-These fascinating species have been around for millennia, but it wasn’t until 1869 that French missionary Armand David first discovered and documented the species as a western discovery.
+This fascinating species has been around for millennia.
+It wasn’t until 1869 that French missionary Armand David first discovered and documented the species as a western discovery.
 His work in the field is known for spotting animals such as pandas and monkeys in his native Germany, which was his first real-life encounter.

 The first West Indian to kill the Pandas came during World War One when they were killed at Fort Washington.
-Ruth Harbness restored the original pandas to Chicago in 1936.
-John Tangière Smith captured five huge pandas which were transported and put into London.
+Ruth Harkness restored the original pandas to Chicago in 1936.
+John Tangière Smith captured five huge pandas, which were transported and put into London.